-Marcy J. Thompson, 57, is currently corporate vice president of Marketing and Innovation for Sonoco, as of June 2013, and a corporate officer as of 2011.
-In this role, she is responsible for leading Sonoco's purpose-driven innovation initiative to develop a focused consumer insights and end-use market strategy to better serve customer needs.
+Marcy J. Thompson, 59, is currently corporate vice president of Marketing, Innovation and Sustainability for Sonoco, as of June 2013, and a corporate officer as of 2011.
+In this role, she is responsible for leading Sonoco's purpose-driven innovation initiative to create more sustainable packaging solutions that help build customers’ brands.
 This role also includes leading Sonoco’s Global Marketing function.

 Thompson joined Sonoco from General Electric’s Commercial Finance – Healthcare Finance business, where she was chief marketing officer.
-Her 35 years of experience include manufacturing, sales, marketing, quality and global leadership assignments within Sonoco, G.E., Gillette and ArcelorMittal Steel Company.
-Additionally, she holds a 6 Sigma Master Black Belt certification and a Bachelor of Science degree in Metallurgy from The Pennsylvania State University.
+Her 37 years of experience include manufacturing, sales, marketing, quality, sustainability and global leadership assignments within Sonoco, G.E., Gillette and ArcelorMittal Steel Company.
+Additionally, she holds a Six Sigma Master Black Belt certification and a Bachelor of Science degree in Metallurgy from The Pennsylvania State University.

 Thompson is a member of Sonoco’s Diversity and Inclusion Council, Corporate Sustainability Council and Executive Committee and is the executive sponsor for Sonoco’s LGBT+ business resource group.
-She serves on the University of South Carolina Moore School of Business Center for Marketing Solutions Advisory Board.
-She is also very active with the Boys & Girls Club, previously serving as vice-chair and chair of the Hartsville Board and as a Board member of the Pee Dee Boys & Girls Club.
-She was awarded the South Carolina Board Member of the Year for the Boys & Girls Club.
+She serves on the University of South Carolina Moore School of Business Folks Center for International Business Advisory Board and The Paper & Packaging Board Marketing Committee.
+She has been very active with the Boys & Girls Club, previously serving as vice-chair and chair of the Hartsville Board and as a Board member of the Pee Dee Boys & Girls Club.
+She was named South Carolina Board Member of the Year for the Boys & Girls Club.
 Thompson is also an avid mentor, having mentored more than 200 young professionals over her career.

 She, her husband, Scott, and her boxer dog, Diamond, reside in Florence, S.C.
 Their daughter, Taylor, is a recent graduate of High Point University in North Carolina.